crazychenz/lab_manual/docusaurus/docs/lab/gitea.md

 ```

 ## Setup Project Actions

+- To enable actions for a repository, open the project in the Gitea Web GUI.
+- Go to the project Settings (roughly under the Fork button in the upper right).
+- Under the "Advanced Settings" section, check the "Actions" checkbox.
+- Click "Update Settings" at the bottom of the section.
+- If successful, you'll now see an "Action" link in the top bar of the project between "Pull Requests" and "Packages".
+- Click "Actions" to see past and/or present Action workflows and logs.

+Once we setup a project to execute a workflow on an event, you can come to this page to see, in the browser, the action terminal output as its running.

 Here is an example Gitea Action that you can put in `.gitea/workflows/deploy.yml` of a project folder.